marieleme/covid-impact-on-aviation-and-air-quality/README.md

 - Under the air_quality folder you will find code that simplifies and plots the air quality results.

 ### TSA throughput
-- The folder tsa_throughput contains the code which scrapes the web page (LINK) for the prepatory work.
+- The folder tsa_throughput contains the code which scrapes the web page [TSA checkpoint travel numbers for 2020 and 2019](https://www.tsa.gov/coronavirus/passenger-throughput) for the prepatory work.

 ### Figures
 - In the firgures folder all the graphs produced by the flights, air_quality and tsa_throughput code is located.